cgentemann/cgentemann.github.io/resume.md

 Computational physical oceanographer, remote sensing scientist, and advocate for open science

 ## Professional Summary
 Senior scientist and thought leader.
 Results-driven and versatile professional with a strong drive for success and exceptional leadership acumen.
-Recognized for adeptly excelling in diverse roles, leveraging strategic communication, meticulous project planning, and effective execution.
+Recognized for excelling in diverse roles, leveraging strategic communication, meticulous project planning, and effective execution.
 Proven talent in adeptly managing multifaceted teams and cultivating robust relationships.
 Skilled in providing scientific and technical counsel and crafting impactful initiatives.

 ## Significant Achievements
-- **2024**	Raised almost $2 million from private funders to create a NASA challenge activity to modernize incentives at universities.
+- **2024**	Raised almost $2 million from private funders to create a NASA challenge activity to modernize university incentives.
 Collaborations with the artist Jewel on [‘Heart of the Ocean’](https://mlmiamimag.com/jewel-heart-of-the-ocean-miami-art-week-2024) and Greg Niemeyer on [Synchronicity](https://www.gregniemeyer.com/synchronicity) SalesForce Tower installation.
 - **2023** Created NASA’s [Year of Open Science](https://www.nature.com/articles/d41586-023-00019-y) and worked as co-chair of the OSTP Subcommittee on Open Science Sub-Working Group on the Year of Open Science to have the White House and 16 other federal agencies declare a [Year of Open Science](https://www.whitehouse.gov/ostp/news-updates/2023/01/11/fact-sheet-biden-harris-administration-announces-new-actions-to-advance-open-and-equitable-research/)
 - **2022** Lead Scientist for NASA’s $40 million Transform to Open Science ([TOPS](https://nasa.github.io/Transform-to-Open-Science/)) project, collaborated on NASA’s new scientific information policy ([SPD-41a](https://science.nasa.gov/science-red/s3fs-public/atoms/files/SMD-information-policy-SPD-41a.pdf)).
 - **2021** Principal Investigator [Butterfly](https://nasa-butterfly.github.io/) a $190 mission NASA satellite mission proposal that received the highest possible review score (Cat 1).
 Published science section openly [online](https://medium.com/nasa-butterfly/how-to-write-a-great-nasa-proposal-2c6010faf7ab).